Minix: Early influence

 Linus Torvalds used and appreciated MINIX, but his design deviated from the MINIX architecture in significant ways, most notably by employing a monolithic kernel instead of a microkernel.
 This was disapproved of by Tanenbaum in the Tanenbaum–Torvalds debate.
 Tanenbaum explained again his rationale for using a microkernel in May 2006.

 Early Linux kernel development was done on a MINIX host system, which led to Linux inheriting various features from MINIX, such as the MINIX file system.
+Eric Raymond claimed that Linus hasn't actually written Linux from scratch, but rather reused source code of MINIX itself to have working codebase.
+As the development progressed, MINIX code was gradually phased out completely.

 Samizdat claims

-In May 2004, Kenneth Brown of the Alexis de Tocqueville Institution made the accusation that major parts of the Linux kernel had been copied from the MINIX codebase, in a book named Samizdat.
+In his 2004 book, Samizdat, Kenneth Brown of AdTI claimed that much of the Linux kernel was copied from MINIX.

 These accusations were rebutted universally—most prominently by Tanenbaum, who strongly criticised Brown and published a long rebuttal on his own personal Web site, also claiming that Brown was funded by Microsoft.

 Licensing

 At the time of MINIX's original development, its license was relatively liberal.
 Its licensing fee was very small ($69) relative to those of other operating systems.
 Tanenbaum wished for MINIX to be as accessible as possible to students, but his publisher was unwilling to offer material (such as the source code) that could be copied freely, so a restrictive license requiring a nominal fee (included in the price of Tanenbaum's book) was applied as a compromise.
 This prevented the use of MINIX as the basis for a freely distributed software system.

 When free and open-source Unix-like operating systems such as Linux and 386BSD became available in the early 1990s, many volunteer software developers abandoned MINIX in favor of these.
 In April 2000, MINIX became free and open-source software under the BSD-3-Clause license, which was retroactively applied to all previous versions.
 However, by this time other operating systems had surpassed its capabilities, and it remained primarily an operating system for students and hobbyists.
 In late 2005, MINIX was relicensed with a fourth clause added to the BSD-3-Clause license.